tsilvs/bash_utils/README.md

 ```

 > [!TIP]
-> If you wish to keep your system de-cluttered, I recommend installing these scripts to a shared location.
+> To keep your system de-cluttered, install scripts to a location shared between users.

 > [!CAUTION]
 > Be careful with elevated privileges execution and important system files editing!